 The Board of Directors comprises five members; one Executive Director and four Non-Executive Directors.
-Michael Masterman, Chief Executive, has a wealth of minerals exploration and development experience.
+Sara Edmonson, Chief Executive, has a wealth of experience in the oil and gas industry and also within the Po Valley region.
+Michael Masterman, Non-executive Director, has a wealth of minerals exploration and development experience, as well as former Chief Executive who lead Saffron through the IPO and proposed expansion of the Company.
 Kevin Bailey, Non-Executive Director, has a wealth of experience in the finance services industry and corporate development.
 David Garland, Non-Executive Chairman, has a wealth of experience in both the minerals industry and in law.
-Sara Edmonson, Non-Executive Director, has a wealth of experience in the oil and gas industry and also within the Po Valley region.
 Chris Johannsen, Non-Executive Director, has a wealth of experience in banking and finance within the mining and metals industry.
 The structure of the Board ensures that no one individual or Group dominates the decision-making process.

 The Board meets on a regular basis, providing effective leadership and overall management of the Group’s affairs through the schedule of matters reserved for its decision.
 This includes the approval of the Company’s forecast and budget, major capital expenditure, risk management policies and the approval of the financial statements.
 Formal agendas, papers and reports are sent to the Directors in a timely manner, prior to Board meetings.
 The Board delegates certain responsibilities to the Board committees which have clearly defined terms of reference.